-For a Magento 2 project I’m working on, the request to implement a custom field in the admin Panel was made by the client.
-With this basic input field it shall be possible to manually set the publishing date of a post in the build-in Blog-system.
+For a Magento 2 project I’m working on, it is a requirement to implement a custom field in the admin panel.
+With this basic input field it shall be possible to manually set the publishing date of a post in the build-in blog system.
 This implementation however, led into the presence of the two columns

 eero_custom_date in the corresponding database table respectively.

 This solution introducted a new question to solve: How to evaluate the order of the blog posts in the post-overview page, with two dates present instead of the default one?
 This article will highlight the steps I’ve taken to solve this issue.